-Each report is 30 - 50 pages long, explaining exactly what genes are tested, whether you have any of the "bad genes" that can have a negative influence on your health.
+Each report is very detailed, explaining exactly what genes are tested, whether you have any of the "bad genes" that can have a negative influence on your health.

 You can read more about the reports that are available in my SelfDecode review, plus they are adding new ones every month.

 But with a one-on-one genetic counseling session we don't just look at your genetic results, but how they are affecting you on an individual level.